-In relation to the long term management of radioactive waste and spent fuel, a National Repository consisting of a LLW/ILW disposal facility and an ILW-HLW long term storage facility have to be realized in Italy.
-In particular, the ILW-HLW long term storage facility will be devoted to the storage of HLW resulting from the reprocessing of the spent fuel abroad.
+In relation to the long term management of radioactive waste and spent fuel, according to the Italian National Programme, a National Repository consisting of a LLW/ILW disposal facility and an

+ILW/HLW long term storage facility has to be realized in Italy.
+In particular, the ILW/HLW long term storage facility will be devoted to the storage of HLW resulting from the reprocessing of the spent fuel abroad.